Note: The ServiceNow integration is in beta.

 After setting up the Split application, you can set up the integration in ServiceNow DevOps by doing the following:

-- In the ServiceNow application, to access the navigation, select All in the top left of the page.
+- In the ServiceNow application, at the top left of the page, select All to access the navigation.

 - Search for tools and select Create New.
 The Create DevOps tool page appears.